 The optical heart rate data performs quite well when comparing it to Fenix 5 Plus.
-In case of a moderate run, heart rate is generally reliable.
+In the case of a moderate run, heart rate is generally reliable.
 However, when it comes to higher intensity training, the measurements are not that trustworthy.
 The optical sensor does not perform accurately in high-intensity training.

-You can charge the Stratos via a charging dock that simply plugs into a wall socket via USB.
-You need around 1.5 hours to fully charge it while a glass being filled up is animated on the display.
+You can charge the Stratos via a charging dock that plugs into a wall socket via USB.
+You need around 1.5 hours to fully charge it while a glass being filled up is animated on display.

 Customized training programming

 It is good to know that this function is only available for running!
 The Stratos offers training programs for beginners and advanced runners.
-One can program a training to run a 5 km, a 10 km, a half-marathon or a marathon.
-For example, the watch will offer an 8-week program including interval training, recovery sessions, etc. It can even offer sessions based on previous ones, for example propose a recovery session after 3 active sessions performed the previous days.
+One can program a training to run a 5 km, a 10 km, a half-marathon, or a marathon.
+For example, the watch will offer an 8-week program including interval training, recovery sessions, etc. It can even offer sessions based on previous ones.
+For example, propose a recovery session after 3 active sessions performed the previous days.

-An audio coaching (usable with Bluetooth headsets) guides the sportsman in the race (pace to adapt to remain in the fixed objectives)
+Audio coaching (usable with Bluetooth headsets) guides the sportsman in the race (pace to adapt to remain in the fixed objectives)

-It is also possible to set objectives to reach (duration, distance to arrival, calories to burn, Training Effect for example) or even program alerts based on the pulse value, pace, etc..
-For example, the watch vibrates when working outside the set objectives.
+It is also possible to set objectives to reach (duration, distance to arrival, calories to burn, Training Effect, for example) or even program alerts based on the pulse value, pace, etc. For example, the watch vibrates when working outside the set objectives.

 The watch allows you to schedule interval training sessions.
 However, the programmable time is in minutes, which makes it difficult to schedule short interval sessions.

 The Amazfit Stratos features 4 GB of onboard storage.
-Of these 2 GB can be dedicated to music.
+Of these, 2 GB can be dedicated to music.
 Approximately 250 songs.
 The supported music file formats are MP3 and M4A.
 You can easily add music via USB cable or upload it from the Amazfit Watch app from your mobile.